 Times have changed, and so has medicine.
 Sometimes, it seems as though everything is hard.
 But, finding “biological dentistry near me” doesn’t have to be.
 So, if you guessed that this blog is talking about dentistry and or biological dentistry, in particular, you are correct.
 It’s not just the technology used in dentistry, but the materials as well.
 You may be asking yourself, what materials?
 There are many materials.
 But, one that many people are familiar with would be related to fillings.
 In the past, dentists used amalgam (silver) fillings.
 Now, it is common practice for a dentist to use tooth-colored, mercury-free dental fillings.
 Not only do the mercury-free dental fillings look better but they are much safer for a person’s overall health.

 How so?
 Aside from the obvious which would be that tooth-colored mercury-free dental fillings are more aesthetically pleasing possibly enhancing self-esteem, the other benefits are much more profound.
 Our body is made up of many different types of genes.
 That number is somewhere between 20,000 and 25,000.
-Are saying wow, that’s a lot?
-You are right; it is a lot!
+Are you saying wow, that’s a lot?
+You are right, it is a lot!
 We, however, will be talking about only one of those genes.
 Specifically, the APOE4 gene.
 This gene can be related explicitly to causing mercury toxicity.
 Also, it has been known to cause other health-related issues.
 How?
 In short, the APOE4 gene is considered to be a poor excretor of mercury.
 Ultimately, there is a greater chance of becoming ill when exposed to heavy metals.
 This exposure can be to metals such as mercury.
 This same gene also has been linked to Alzheimer’s disease.
 That’s pretty wild, who would’ve thought that mercury-free dental fillings could be such a big deal!

 Because many of us may not be concerned about what color our filling is as long as the problem is fixed, most don’t realize that choosing not to get tooth-colored, mercury-free dental fillings could be detrimental to our health.